 India Community Center (ICC) opened its first facility in February 2003 with the efforts of the Godhwani brothers, Anil and Gautam, first generation Indian Americans and successful entrepreneurs, who created ICC as a non-profit organization dedicated to serving the Indian American and Greater Bay Area community.
 ICC is a non-religious and non-political organization with a goal to unite, serve and celebrate Indian culture in the community.

-- Annual Budget from $500K to $3.0M in 2010
+- Annual Budget has grown from $500K to $4M in 2022

-- Camps: From less than 50 kids to 1400 kids in 2010
+- Youth Camp participation has increased from less than 50 kids to 1400 kids served annually

 - Weekly Newsletter Readership: From less than 500 to over 15,000 in 2010

 - Staff has increased from 10 to 60 by 2022